Your team just launched a new feature — Hooray!

 Examples of strong CTAs:

-Airbnb uses CTAs that are related to their business and industry to make sure customers know what they should do next, like “Find a stay”.
+Airbnb incorporates CTAs that are related to their business and industry to make sure customers know what they should do next, like “Find a stay” within their Airbnb business plan strategy.

 Designing good UI & UX for new feature announcements